christianhansonn/PortfolioProject/README.md

 # PortfolioProject
-In this Portfolio Project, I start to showcase my different levels of expertise in both DAX, SQL, Python and Power BI.
+In this Portfolio Project, I start to showcase my different levels of expertise in DAX, SQL, Python, JavaScript, and Power BI.

 For SQL, Power BI and DAX, I take tables that Snowflake has already created and committed to updating, aggregate them to pull particular information relevant to what I'm wanting to report on, and then build visuals in a Power BI report.
 In this report I visualize the data to show totals, trends, and forecast into the future.
 In the Power BI report you will see that I do some basic DAX functions to create my own date and calculated measures table.
 I also implement advanced features like dynamic legends, column formatting, and forecasting.